 These are some examples of high-ticket merchants.
 SecureGlobalPay is prepared to support these and other high-ticket merchants, including those with single transactions in the six-figure range.
 Fill out an application today and learn why high-ticket businesses are SecureGlobalPay’s specialty.

-Applying for a High-Ticket Merchant Account
+What is a High-Ticket Merchant Business?

 Apply online with SecureGlobalPay for a high-ticket merchant account today.
 Be prepared to submit the following items for review: